-The 15 Best Places to Visit In 2020 for Students
+The 15 Best Places to Visit in 2020 for Students

 As students, we are broke yet super enthusiastic, right?
 If you are looking for cheap places to travel to in 2020, think no more.
-Here are the best places to visit in January and not only.
+Here are the best places to visit in January and every other time of the year.

+There are numerous reasons why you should visit Croatia, including its heavenly sailing waters, great food and richly historic cities.
+Taste its delicious wine and contemplate its extraordinary art pieces.
+The food shows a mixture of Romano-Slavic influences in their choices.
+There are many beaches around the country that you can enjoy as well.

+Morocco’s gorgeous beaches will entice you and amaze you!
+Some of the best beach destinations are Tangier and Agadir, but you could also try Asilah.
+If you are an outdoor fan, take a trip to the High Atlas Mountains or mountain bike in the blue city of Chefchaouen.
+If you are brave enough, take a trip to the stunning Sahara Desert and camp there!
+Enjoy Morocco’s diverse culture if you can – it is totally worth it!

 - Madrid, Spain